• Skip to content

 October 7, 2020 by Patrick Quinn

 Update as of October 28, 2020 The NYC Department of Consumer and Worker Protection (DCWP) has issued an updated ESSTA Notice of Employee Rights regarding safe and sick leave.
 All NYC employers should add this updated Notice to new hire onboarding materials.
-The DCWP has also confirmed that Continue Reading
+The DCWP has also confirmed Continue Reading

 Alert - October 7, 2020